 The site we will be using is an excellent “dark sky” site with “seeing” that is typically much better that is the case with Michigan skies!

 The plan is to be in Florida for the last full week in June, with three days of travel at each end.
-If all goes well, I should be able to post some truly superior images sometime in late July.
+If all goes well, I should be able to post some truly superior images sometime in July.
 It is a complex plan, with many things that could go wrong, but, with just a few sessions with good conditions, the objectives of the expedition can be realized.